Chidozieokoye/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/hrcl2hJ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-When you observe the ticket properties, you review key details such as ticket status, priority, assigned agent, department, and timestamps for creation and updates.
-This helps track the progress of the request, ensuring it is handled efficiently and within the defined service level
+In the lab, I observed the ticket properties by thoroughly reviewing and analyzing the ticket’s specific details, such as its status, priority level, description, assigned team members, and any other relevant information.
+This step allowed me to gain a clear understanding of the ticket’s current situation, ensuring that the next actions I took were informed and aligned with its requirements.
 </p>
 <br />